Italian-Style Roasted Butternut Squash Soup

 This post may contain affiliate links.
 Please read my disclosure policy.

-I can’t think of a dish that warms me up inside and out the way roasted butternut squash soup does.
+I can’t think of a dish that warms you up, inside and out, the way roasted butternut squash soup does.

-As usual, I gave this soup recipe my usual Italian-inspired flair with some favorite flavor enhancers — Parmesan cheese, crushed red pepper and Italian parsley.
+I added my usual Italian-inspired flair to the soup with some of my favorite flavor enhancers — Parmesan cheese, crushed red pepper and Italian parsley.

 How to cut a butternut squash

-- Lay it sideways and slice off the stem.
-Cut a thin piece off the end of the squash so it can sit flat on its bottom.
+- Lay the squash sideways and slice off the top stem.
+Cut a thin piece off the bottom end of the squash so it sits flat.

 - Stand the squash upright and center the knife over the top.
 Slice downward, see-sawing the knife as you push down, until the squash is cut into two pieces.

-You can even roast the squash days in advance.
-Scoop out the flesh and store in a container or ziptop bag.
+- Roast the squash up to 3 days in advance: Scoop out the flesh and store in a container or ziptop bag, or freeze up to one month.

-The finished butternut squash soup will last in the refrigerator for up to 5 days, and in the freezer for 1 month.
+- Butternut squash soup keeps in the refrigerator 3-5 days, and in the freezer for 1 month.

 Ingredients